T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 * E.g. if the outer query selects 5 rows, and a nested query select 3 rows, than the total number of rows are 5 x 3 = 15 rows.

-There is a set of **variables** that will get replaced before the SQL-Query gets executed:
+There is a set of **variables** that will get replaced before ('count' also after) the SQL-Query gets executed:

 ``{{<name>[:<store/s>[:...]]}}``
   Variables from specific stores.